 Winding Engine House

-See the 1855 built steam winding engine in action, the sole survivor of a type once common in the Northern Coalfield.
+See the steam winding engine in action, built in 1855, it is the sole survivor of a type once common in the Northern Coalfield.
 The winding engine and tower were relocated to Beamish museum from Beamish Chophill Colliery.
 The winding engine was the source of power for hauling miners, equipment and coal up and down the shaft in a cage.
 The top of the shaft being in the adjacent heapstead, which encloses the frame holding the wheel around which the hoist cable travels.

 Pockerley Old Hall